khoa-ho/deep-learning-physics/Progress_report.md

 ![alt text][image2]
 - The network demonstrated its ability to predict effectively the each dimension of the Lorentz system.
 Following is the result on the test dataset of z-axis.
 ![alt text][image3]

+### 04-25-2018
+#### Added
+- Tested the network on simulated double pendulum data (both dimensions)
+- The network's prediction was decent for the 'regular' chaos regime where one of the arm doesn't spin too many rounds in-place.
+![alt text][image4]